TeamDev-IP/JxBrowser-Gallery/desktop-web-app-vue/README.md

 # Desktop web apps with JxBrowser

-This project demonstrates how to create a cross-platform desktop app with Java backend and vue frontend.
+This project demonstrates how to create a cross-platform desktop app with Java backend and [shadcn/ui](https://ui.shadcn.com/) frontend.

 The application represents a simple preferences dialog that allows users to change the application's settings.
 Here's how the dialog looks like: